adorsys/xs2a/online-banking-demo/src/main/pis-ui/README.md

     - spring.mail.username=
     - spring.mail.properties.mail.smtp.auth=false
     - spring.mail.properties.mail.smtp.starttls.enable=false
-3. Get the psu user credentials (login + password) in `http://localhost:28080/swagger-ui.html`.
+4. Get the psu user credentials (login + password) in `http://localhost:28080/swagger-ui.html`.
 You can find these credentials with the `GET /psu/` endpoint.
-The user has to match the debtor iban from step 3.
+The user has to match the debtor iban from step 5.
+A user with these credentials must also exist in your local keycloak instance.
-4. Create a new payment in `http://localhost:8080/swagger-ui.html`.
+5. Create a new payment in `http://localhost:8080/swagger-ui.html`.
 The endpoint for the creation is `Payment Initiation Service (PIS)` -> `POST /v1/{payment-service}/{payment-product}`
     - Fill the data as like as the following example:

           "header": {